 Despite how they looked, the “friendly” Gray whale enjoys some popularity because of its gentle nature and affinity to humans.
 This makes them a favorite species for whale watching.
-Additionally, they are known to be more tactile and often touch each other in an affectionate manner.
+Additionally, they are known to be more tactile and often affectionately touch each other.

 Gray whales have two blowholes located right on top of their heads.
 They can blow water up to ten feet in the air.
-The rostrum or beak-like part stretches out to six feet from the tip of the snout to the blowholes.
+The rostrum or beak-like part stretches out to six feet from the snout’s tip to the blowholes.
 The eyes are brown and are about the size of oranges.

 Gray whales do not have teeth but use baleen plates instead.
-This comb-like structure, which is located in the upper jaw of the whale, works by opening its mouth to let water in and closing it while pushing water out.
+This comb-like structure, located in the whale’s upper jaw, works by opening its mouth to let water in and closing it while pushing water out.

 In effect, three hundred baleen plates act as a filter-feeder system wherein water is being expelled out while food is trapped inside the whale’s mouth.
 This now becomes food for the whale to digest.